 - Ellery Robichaud (2002) – Curling Beausejour Inc., Moncton, New Brunswick

 - Jake Lynka (2001) – Penticton CC, Penticton, British Columbia

 - Stuart Parrott (2000) – Beausejour CC, Beausejour, Manitoba

 The Volunteer of the Year Award is based on the nominee’s contributions from the previous curling season only.
-The winner of the 2014 award will be recognized for their efforts during the 2013-2014 season.
-We are not looking for a lifetime of contributions since that would preclude those who have been members for a short time.The winner will receive an all-expense paid weekend trip for two to the Tim Hortons Brier where they will be recognized by the CCA during one of the playoff games.
+The winner of the 2015 award will be recognized for their efforts during the 2014-2015 season.
+We are not looking for a lifetime of contributions since that would preclude those who have been members for a short time.The winner will receive an all-expense paid weekend trip for two to the Tim Hortons Brier where they will be recognized by Curling Canada during one of the playoff games.
 Provincial / Territorial finalists will receive an exclusive embroidered garment.